 “So are you.”

-You could feel every ounce of the emotions stripping them bare during the dance when they declared that their inability to crack a joke felt nice.
+You could feel every ounce of the emotions stripping them bare as Midge and Lenny danced when they declared that their inability to crack a joke felt nice.
 Throughout the entirety of the episode, they were each other’s sanctuary.
-They were each other’s home away from home, for Lenny especially whose inability to settle down has often been a result of his despondent nature.
+They were each other’s home away from home, for Lenny, especially whose inability to settle down has often resulted from his despondent nature.
 But for a moment, Midge is his home, the light in the darkness that frequently embodies him.

 Their swaying bodies told the story of the two people who’d grown to understand one another on a profoundly unreachable scale another soul might never cross, and it’s that very understanding that makes it easy for them to be so vulnerable with each other.
-Whether it’s Lenny’s genuine fascination with Midge’s entire being or her deep respect of his opinion, the unspoken adoration for one another is so painfully evident in the episode, it’s perhaps what makes it so evocative.
-They might never be, but what’s there, it is poetry.
+Whether it’s Lenny’s genuine fascination with Midge’s entire being or her deep respect for his opinion, the unspoken adoration for one another is so painfully evident in the episode, and it’s perhaps what makes it so evocative.
+They might never be, but what’s there is poetry.
 It’s sensational.
 It’s a date.
 Maybe, someday.

 The ambiance.
 The lighting.
-The way they’re both so comfortable with each other is greatly telling of what’s within.
+The way they’re both so comfortable with each other is tremendously telling of what’s within.
 The camera panning to them as everyone else around simply dances while they savor every moment of this quiet bliss coupled with immeasurable heat that’s stirring inside.
 It’s transcendent.
-It’s the way that neither of them understand what’s fully happening as their bodies sway only that wherever they’ve escaped to, it’s easy to be there.
+It’s how neither of them understands what’s fully happening as their bodies sway, only that wherever they’ve escaped, it’s easy to be there.

 Securely wrapped into a moment that’s entirely theirs, their souls spoke with more ardent declarations and words than either of their gigs could in a lifetime.
-It’s the most serenity either of them have known in a long, long time and no matter how little they understand, no matter where it goes, this moment is something that will stay with both of them forever.
+It’s the most serenity either of them has known in a long, long time, and no matter how little they understand, no matter where it goes, this moment is something that will stay with both of them forever.